smichaelsen/ext-solr/Documentation/Routing/SimplifyFacetsInQuery.rst

 Add the node `map` and configure the mapping.

-The value of the map defines the facet type, the value the parameter that will be used inside of the URL.
+The value of the map defines the facet key, the value the parameter that will be used inside of the URL.

 .. code-block:: yaml